nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Additionally, we are adding the following features:

-- Enhanced the :doc:`NJS experience <../../scripting>` by making all Unit variables accessible from JavaScript
+- Enhanced the :doc:`NJS (NGINX JavaScript) experience <../../scripting>` by making all Unit variables accessible from JavaScript

 - Added support for